Health and Human Sciences (HHS)

 HHS 590, PUBLIC HEALTH LAW, 2 Credits

-Explores the use of law and policy tools to promote access to health and healthy living conditions.
+Explore the use of law and policy tools to promote access to health and healthy living conditions.
 Examines the legal powers and duties of government at the federal, state, and local levels to ensure the conditions required for people to be healthy.
-Discussion of individual rights as limitations on the power of the government to act in furtherance of public health goals.
+Discuss individual rights as limitations on the power of the government to act in furtherance of public health goals.

 Available via Ecampus